Break

 Väinämöinen’s Favors

-After Louhi steals the Sun and the Moon, Väinämöinen must restore order to the world.
+Near the end of the Kalevala, after Louhi steals the Sun and the Moon, Väinämöinen must restore order to the world.
 During this quest, Väinämöinen receives an axe wound on his knee from Hiisi, the devil.
 While Väinämöinen prays to Ukko to heal this ailment, ultimately, the God of Thunder is unable to heal his wounds.

 Celebrating Ukko